Spinal fusion surgery options

 - Spondylolisthesis — vertebral slippage

 - Degenerative disc disease — breakdown of discs due to age and general wear and tear

 The symptoms of pain, tingling, numbness and muscle weakness caused by spinal nerve compression associated with these and other degenerative spine conditions can usually be managed with a course of nonsurgical treatment.
 You and your physician should be able to come up with a plan that works best for your situation.
 Surgery typically becomes an option only after several weeks or months of conservative treatment does not bring acceptable pain relief and a return to normal activity.

 Cervical spine stabilization from the leader in minimally invasive spine surgery

-To date, Laser Spine Institute has helped more than 75,000 patients get their life back from neck and back pain.
-Our team of highly skilled surgeons can perform ACDF surgery in an outpatient setting that emphasizes patient-centered care.
-Reach out to us today for a review of your MRI report and to learn more about the full range of our minimally invasive decompression and minimally invasive stabilization options.
+To date, Laser Spine Institute has helped more than 75,000 patients dealing with neck and back pain.
+Our board-certified surgeons+ can perform minimally invasive ACDF surgery in an outpatient setting that emphasizes patient-centered care.
+Reach out to us today to learn more about the full range of our minimally invasive decompression and minimally invasive stabilization options.